NVIDIA/spark-rapids/docs/download.md

 guide](https://nvidia.github.io/spark-rapids/Getting-Started/) for more details.

 ## Release v21.06.1
-This release patches the plugin to address a backwards incompatible change to Parquet filters made by Databricks in the Databricks 7.3 ML LTS environment.
-More information in [issue 3098](https://github.com/NVIDIA/spark-rapids/issues/3098) in the RAPIDS Spark repository.
+This is a patch release to address an issue with the plugin in the Databricks 7.3 ML LTS runtime.

 Hardware Requirements:

-	GPU Architecture: NVIDIA V100, T4 and A10/A30/A100 GPUs
+	GPU Architecture: NVIDIA V100, T4 or A10/A30/A100 GPUs

 Software Requirements: